hbnu-kilab/ScholarBenchmark/README.md

 - Experiment 5: Includes multiple-choice, multiple-select, short-answer, true/false, and summarization tasks with a category field (summarization uses paragraph).

+- Memory LLM: Code using the vllm package for inference in Memory LLM, experiments 1-4 can be selected from the shell script (original, topic, paragraph, cot), GPU used: A100 x 4

 #### Set up environment variables: